-· Cover in inches Location Normal Excavation Rock Excavation ^a Industrial, commercial, and residential areas 36 30 Crossing of inland bodies of water with a width of at least 100 ft. from high water mark to high water mark 48 18 Drainage ditches at public roads and railroads 36 36 Deepwater port safety zones 48 24 Gulf of Mexico and its inlets in waters less than 15 feet deep as measured from mean low water 36 18 Other offshore areas under water less than 12 feet deep as measured from mean low water 36 18 Any other area 30 18 a Rock excavation is any excavation that requires blasting or removal by equivalent means.
+· Cover in inches Location Normal Excavation Rock Excavation a Industrial, commercial, and residential areas 36 30 Crossing of inland bodies of water with a width of at least 100 ft. from high water mark to high water mark 48 18 Drainage ditches at public roads and railroads 36 36 Deepwater port safety zones 48 24 Gulf of Mexico and its inlets in waters less than 15 feet deep as measured from mean low water 36 18 Other offshore areas under water less than 12 feet deep as measured from mean low water 36 18 Any other area 30 18 a Rock excavation is any excavation that requires blasting or removal by equivalent mean Rock excavation is any excavation that requires blasting or removal by equivalent means.